MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are worth visiting.
 You have a clone bay and a good blue option from the Ion Stunner.

-### Balance Mod

-Emergency Respirators sell for just 12 scrap, so you might want to keep them a bit longer.

 ## Lanius B

-Shields-3, shields-4, then look for a weapon.
+Rush shields, then look for a weapon.
 Remember you only start with engines-1.
 Despite its strength, this ship has nothing special defensively at the start, so it’s still possible to have rough encounters.

 Move the Engi to weapons during the FTL jump.
 Start both Lanius in the teleporter, and [use distraction tactics](https://www.youtube.com/watch?v=gmEKvFe8A30) to make enemies fight in shields while your Lanius punch down another system (such as weapons or medbay).
 When completely safe, destroy systems for surrender offers (as low as 1 hull).